The Elephant Technique – How to Get Things Done (Productivity Series)

 Trying to eat a whole elephant can seem overwhelming

-You must break it into bite size pieces in order to succeed – and it will take a long time to finish
+You must break it into bite-size pieces in order to succeed – and it will take a long time to finish

 If you try to bite off more than you can chew – you might just get a kick from the elephant

-Similar to this illustrated story, in order to achieve large goals (e.g. learning a new language or launching a new product) it is often necessary to break the tasks into smaller, more manageable (i.e. bite size) chunks.
+Reflectively, in order to achieve large goals (e.g. learning a new language or launching a new product) it is often necessary to break the tasks into smaller, more manageable (i.e. bite size) chunks.
 This is what the elephant technique is all about.